saikrishna321/JBehave-Selendroid-Android-Automation/README.md

 There should be a row for each story.
 The story reports are clickable to via links on the right-most column.

-In directory target/jbehave/view, a page named 'navigator.html' has been generated, which you open that in any browser to get the story navigation
+In directory target/jbehave/view, a page named 'navigator.html' has been generated,Open using Firefox alone to get the story navigation

 ##Test Execution